$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime

 \subsection{$\mathcal{N}=1$ superconformal boundary conditions}

+The superconformal boundary conditions imposed in this subsection provide the supersymmetric analogue of the bosonic superconformal (Drinfeld--Sokolov) reduction discussed in Section~\ref{bhreduction1}.
+Accordingly, the emergence of the classical $\mathcal{N}=1$ superconformal algebra originates from the imposed highest-weight (DS) constraints on the boundary data, rather than from a dilaton-induced dynamical selection.

+In contrast to the affine regime discussed in Section~\ref{sec:affinee}, we now impose Drinfeld--Sokolov (highest weight) boundary conditions on the $\mathfrak{osp}(1|2)$-valued connection.
+This gauge choice implements an explicit algebraic reduction of the affine $\mathfrak{osp}(1|2)_k$ symmetry to the classical $\mathcal{N}=1$ superconformal algebra.

+Unlike the dynamical symmetry restriction induced by the dilaton supermultiplet in the affine case, the present reduction originates directly from the boundary constraints themselves.
+Consequently, the emergence of the super-Virasoro structure is a structural consequence of the imposed highest-weight gauge.

-In this section, we aim to analyze the asymptotic symmetry algebra associated with the Brown--Henneaux boundary conditions in the context of $\mathfrak{osp}(1|2)$ supergravity.
+In this section, we aim to analyze the ASA associated with the Brown--Henneaux boundary conditions in the context of $\mathfrak{osp}(1|2)$ supergravity.
 To this end, we impose the Drinfeld--Sokolov highest weight gauge condition on the $\mathfrak{osp}(1|2)$-valued connection defined in Eq.~\eqref{bouncondaf}, which further restricts the coefficient structure.
 This gauge fixing yields the following field constraints:

 and introduces the new scaling parameters $\alpha_{-1} = \alpha$ and $\beta_{-\frac{1}{2}} = \beta$.

 It is worth noting that these conformal boundary conditions are in direct analogy with the well-known Brown--Henneaux boundary conditions initially developed in~\cite{Brown:1986nw} for $AdS_3$ gravity.
 Our approach draws on boundary conditions previously explored in the three--dimensional setting~\cite{Perez:2016vqo,Cardenas:2021vwo}.
 In this spirit, we propose that the gauge connection and the dilaton field take the following form: